Save big (up to $1,875) on small business tools with our free membership, business.com+

 9. Have fun.

 Employees who enjoy coming to work will burn out far less frequently than those who loathe their job.
-Why not build a positive work environment for your employees?
-Stocking the fridge with goodies, having lunch-hour parties, and giving half-days off before a holiday can all boost morale and prevent employee burnout.
+So why not focus on building a more positive work environment?
+Stock the fridge with goodies, host lunch-hour parties, or offer half-days off before a holiday.
+These simple gestures can boost morale, lower employee turnover and help prevent burnout.

 10. Recognize success.

 No matter what they tell you, every employee wants to feel needed.
-An unexpected pat on the back or recognition in front of peers for a job well done can be a tremendous ego boost and go far toward stemming the onset of burnout.
-According to an O.C.
-Tanner employee engagement study shared by Great Place to Work, 37 percent of respondents believe employee recognition is the most significant factor in a team producing great work.
+An unexpected pat on the back or recognition in front of peers for a job well done can be a tremendous ego boost and go far toward stemming the onset of burnout in employees who feel underappreciated.

 The impact of employee burnout